my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 **Sequence** (rekkefølge) 序列

 > i begynnelsen … senere … til slutt (in the beginning … later … finally); deretter (after that); etterpå;

+**i utgangspunktet**

+1. at/from the outset, as a starting point, for a start, initially

+   Planen var i utgangspunktet å reise i juni.
+   → The original plan was to travel in June.

+2. generally, typically

+   Det er i utgangspunktet en god ide.
+   → It is basically a good idea.

 **Actually** 事实上